 The combination of limited arable land, low soil fertility, scarce water resources, and extreme temperatures makes open field cultivation highly challenging across the Arabian Peninsula.
-To combat this, the ICARDA team based in UAE and the national partner institutions in the six GCC countries and Yemen, deploy protected agriculture innovation packages, suitable farming methods, and water-saving technologies to enable better desert family farming.
+To combat this, the ICARDA team based in UAE and the National Agriculture Research Systems (NARS) in the six GCC countries and Yemen, deploy protected agriculture innovation packages, suitable farming methods, and water-saving technologies to enable better desert family farming.

 In 1988, ICARDA began a special program for the Arabian Peninsula (AP) countries called the Arabian Peninsula Regional Program (APRP).
 The partnership with AP, especially with the UAE, became stronger in 1995 when ICARDA established its regional office in Dubai hosted by the Ministry of Climate Change and Environment (previously known as the Ministry of Agriculture and Fisheries).

 Since 1995, ICARDA has carried out several projects in AP and UAE in close collaboration with National Agricultural Research and Extension Systems.
 Outputs of these collaborations are demonstrated by the useful technology packages developed by APRP in rangeland rehabilitation, irrigated forages, on-farm water management and protected agriculture, and in date palm production and value chain development.
 ICARDA-APRP adopted and tested the developed technology packages at several pilot private farms.
 These packages have positive impacts on the welfare of poor farmers in the region, and the management of natural resources and the environment.